 Because People Matter.

 Diversity, equity, inclusion, and access are integral to upholding this EdTA core value.
-We want everyone involved with EdTA — from students and teachers to volunteers and event attendees — to feel important and respected by our organization and our Thespians.
-Learn how we’re actively striving to make theatre education more equitable and inclusive.
+We want everyone involved with EdTA — from students and teachers to volunteers and event attendees — to feel important and respected by our organization and to advance our racial equity goals.
+We’re an anti-racist organization actively striving toward inclusion and belonging for all, and we’re living up to that commitment through our three-year racial equity plan.
+Read on to learn more about our ongoing work to make theatre education more equitable and inclusive.

 Celebrating Exploring Honoring Black History Month

 EdTA Awarded Grant to Foster Equity and Inclusion in Arts Education

 “Creating a Community for All Learners” initiative aims to reimagine standards-based arts education

 Pathway Pilot Program Expands to Three New Schools in 2022-23

 Two Cincinnati area schools and one Atlanta school will receive $10,000 to